encore-ecosystem/webcrane/README.md

-# WSVCS
+# White Crane
-WebSockets Version Control System
+Old name is wsvcs (WebSockets Version Control System)

 ## Description
 This project resolve the git's restriction about 100mb of commit size.
 We use the following idea: wsvcs will "chunkify" every file that you want to share with coloborators.